-The average American home uses 11,700 kWh each year, costing around $1,400 and causing about 7 t CO2e in carbon emissions.
+The average American home uses 11,700 kWh each year.
+The cost is around $1,400 and it causes about 7 t CO2e in carbon emissions.

 Reducing electricity usage is a big opportunity to cut both power bills and carbon emissions.
 And the first step towards cutting electricity usage is understanding it.

 This graph shows how much electricity the average American household used for different tasks in 2010.

 By separating electricity use into different end uses we can see where the major demand for electricity is in US homes.

 Air condition, lighting, water heating and refrigeration are the biggest users of electricity

 Air conditioning is a big user, so are lighting, water heating and refrigeration.
 The ‘other’ group which includes gadgets and appliances is also a big draw, and has been growing sharply in recent years.